Minton, Shropshire: Literature

+The fictional town of Minton, New England also provided the setting for the 1860 novel, 'The Ebony Idol' by G M Flanders.

 A series of children's books called, 'Minton Goes...' has been written by Anna Fienberg and Kim Gamble.
 A character called Sophia Minton also appeared in Agatha Christie's book, 'N or M?'.

 The fictional airfield of RAF Minton featured in 'The Shepherd' by Frederick Forsyth while the village of Little Minton was invented by Enid Blyton for her book, 'The Mystery of the Secret Room'.
-The fictional town of Minton, New England also provided the setting for the 1860 novel, 'The Ebony Idol' by G M Flanders.